Best Hacks For Finding A Cheap Flight

 Best For Finding What’s Possible On A Budget: liligo

 If you want to get away, but aren’t sure what’s possible for your budget, download liligo.
-In addition to comparing prices across a plane, train, and car, the app lets you put in a departure city, month, and budget.
+In addition to comparing prices across a plane, train, and in a car, the app lets you put in a departure city, month, and budget.
 Then, it will map out the deals for you and show you where you can go on the fly.

 Best For Business Travelers: Upside Travel